sidduloni/nodejs-interview-questions/logic.md

 #Nodejs-logical-interview-questions
 #problem-solving-interview-questions-nodejs

-## S.No 1: WAP to print 1-100 without using loop
+## S.No 1: Write a program to print 1-100 without using loop
 **Ans**
 ```javascript
 function noLoop(start, end) {